LiorZ/hdac8_thesis/thesis.rst

 Template selection
 ...................

-	As we've previously discussed, our protocol models the interaction between a peptide and its corresponding receptor.
+	As we have previously discussed, our protocol models the interaction between a peptide and its corresponding receptor.
 FlexPepDock takes as input a three dimensional structure of the receptor and a low resolution approximation of the peptide.
 In our case, the receptor is HDAC8, its three dimensional structure was solved on numerous occasions and under different conditions in the last few years.
 In this study we tested multiple structures as templates for the FlexPepBind protocol, summarized in the table below.

 .. table:: Structures of HDAC8 that were tested as templates